-- 1.1 At the University of Birmingham, every undergraduate and taught postgraduate student has a Personal Academic Tutor, a designated member of staff who provides academic guidance and advice.
+- At the University of Birmingham, every undergraduate and taught postgraduate student has a Personal Academic Tutor, a designated member of staff who provides academic guidance and advice.
 The role of the Personal Academic Tutor is to support academic progress and personal development throughout a student's time at the University.
 The tutorial process, which is supported by an online tool, should encourage students to understand and reflect upon the academic and personal skills development embedded within their programme of study and in their wider university experience.
 To support this process, students should be referred to the relevant career planning resources and support offered by the University's Careers Network, and academic skills services within the Library, to facilitate personal and professional development planning.
 The majority of undergraduate students will also undertake Personal Academic Tutoring (PAT) modules or introductory modules (or Ad Alta modules) in their first year, which aim to use a small group learning format to support transition into University and enhance students' sense of belonging and inclusion as part of a credit-bearing module1.
 All other taught students (i.e. all students with the exception of first year Undergraduate) will receive a blend of group and individual tutorials to continue this approach. - 1.2 This Code of Practice sets out the minimum standards required to support academic and personal development for registered students on taught programmes at the University.
 The student experience is intensely formative, requiring regular engagement and appropriate monitoring as part of the Student-Personal Academic Tutor Partnership.
 To help manage the student's academic experience, tutorials should offer guidance, assistance and appropriate support.
 Personal Academic Tutors work with their students to enhance their academic progress through engaging in reflection and improvement planning.
 It is key that Personal Academic Tutors recognise when any problems presented are beyond their competence, and at which point they must seek guidance and support for the student through the appropriate institutional referral processes (academic, career and wellbeing services). - 1.3 This Code of Practice sets out a framework, which should be followed by Schools, providing support and development in the following areas: - .1 Personal Academic Tutoring; - .2 Academic Skills Development (in conjunction with the academic skills services); - .3 Reviewing academic progress and feedback on assessment; - .4 Referral of students to the most appropriate support (for issues such as wellbeing, finance and careers); - .5 Personal Development Planning (planning for skills for life and work).

-1 Please note that these modules will not necessarily be called 'Personal Academic Tutoring' modules, there will, however, be at least one module in a student's first year that will incorporate these principles.
+&lt;sup>1 Please note that these modules will not necessarily be called 'Personal Academic Tutoring' modules, there will, however, be at least one module in a student's first year that will incorporate these principles.

-1.4 This Code of Practice is underpinned by other cognate Codes of Practice and Regulations that deal with specific circumstances that may occur during the student lifecycle (e.g. Leave of Absence: Academic Integrity: Extenuating Circumstances: Health, Wellbeing & Fitness to Study).
-Postgraduate Research students should refer to the Code of Practice on Supervision and Monitoring Progress of Research Students.
+- 1.4 This Code of Practice is underpinned by other cognate Codes of Practice and Regulations that deal with specific circumstances that may occur during the student lifecycle (e.g. Leave of Absence: Academic Integrity: Extenuating Circumstances: Health, Wellbeing & Fitness to Study).
+Postgraduate Research students should refer to the Code of Practice on Supervision and Monitoring Progress of Research Students. - 1.5 Meetings with Personal Academic Tutors will not take place during the period of a student's study overseas, though students should maintain contact with their Year Abroad Tutor during this time.